volodymyrhudyma/blog/content/blog/13-most-used-utility-types-in-typescript.md

 type ExcludedType = Exclude<"x" | "y" | "z", "z">;
 ```

-It is useful for excluding specific keys from an object:
+It is useful to exclude certain keys from an object:

 ```typescript
 interface User {